eslachance/enmap/docs/api-docs.md

 <a name="Enmap+close"></a>

 ### enmap.close() ⇒ <code>Promise.&lt;\*&gt;</code>
 Shuts down the database.
-WARNING: USING THIS MAKES THE ENMAP UNUSEABLE.
+WARNING: USING THIS MAKES THE ENMAP UNUSABLE.
 You should only use this method if you are closing your entire application.
 This is useful if you need to copy the database somewhere else, or if you're somehow losing data on shutdown.